joy34/ocrestapi/README.md

 # ocrestapi
-An opensource RestApi Project For Opencart
+Lets Create an opensource RestApi Project For Opencart This Api can be used to access the storefront from any kind of application-(Android App,Ios App,Blackberry, Etc)